TSS 482 visa – Temporary Skill Shortage visa

-- Temporary Skilled Migration Income Threshold (TSMIT): In order for your nominated role to be sponsorable and eligible, your sponsoring employer needs to show that the ‘Australian market rate’ for your role is at least equal to
+- Temporary Skilled Migration Income Threshold (TSMIT): In order for your nominated role to be eligible for a sponsored visa holder, the sponsoring employer needs to show that the ‘Australian market rate’ for the position is at least AUD53,900.

 The following requirements need to be satisfied by the primary visa applicant:

 - Medium-term stream (MLTSSL) English: Minimum score of at least 5.0 in each test component, or equivalent 482 English scores